limx0/nautilus_talks/20220617/slides.md

 ---

 **Performance**
-* Event-driven backtest systems tend to have lower performance than vectorized methods
+* Event-driven backtest systems have lower performance than vectorized methods
 * Nautilus is written in Cython, with a Rust core currently being introduced incrementally
 * The engine handles >100,000 events per second, allowing for backtesting tick data for even the most liquid products
 * Backtests are trivially parallelizable via configuration objects